OPALX-project/OPALX-project.github.io/ReleaseNotes/OPAL 1.6.0.md

-# Release Notes for OPAL 1.6.0
+# Release Notes for OPAL 1.6.x

 >
 **Note:** This are the release note for the first release candidate of OPAL 1.6.0!
 >
 **Note:** OPAL 1.6 will be the last minor release of OPAL 1.
 New features will be *not* implemented in this major version.
 Bugs will still be fixed.
 We are working on OPAL 2 with many new features.

+## Solved issues concerned by users 1.6.1

+* Issue #169 New Material: BoronCarbide
+* Correct manual: no particle matter interaction for OPAL-cyc in 1.6.x

 ## Solved issues concerned by users 1.6.0